interlock-network/UA-NFT-DEMO-APP/README.md

-# The Interlock Universal Access NFT Demonstration Application:
+# The Interlock Universal Access NFT Demonstration Application

 <img style="top: -10px" align="right" width="150" height="150" src="https://user-images.githubusercontent.com/69293813/211382026-cf3fc80c-4489-4017-b10e-c1cb27c89ae0.png">
 <img align="right" width="100" height="100" src="https://user-images.githubusercontent.com/69293813/211380333-f29cd213-f1f5-46c6-8c02-5ba0e15588f0.png">

-THIS DOC IS CRUDE, NOT INTENDED FOR FINAL RELEASE.
+THIS DOC IS ALPHA, NOT INTENDED FOR FINAL RELEASE.

-This is a test repo for the purpose of putting together a seamless demonstration of the Aleph Zero Interlock grant minestone 2 product.
+This is a test repo for the purpose of putting together a seamless demonstration of the Aleph Zero Interlock grant milestone 2 product.

 This contains instructions for how to fire up the NFT authentication server, the restricted access area server, and the client application, after cloning from a demo repo.

-Please see if this works (o Interlock friends) and provide feedback.
+Please see if this works and provide feedback.
 The target audience for this experience include people who do not necessarily have much experiece working with terminals/troubleshooting.
 This is why the node modules are included.

-## Preparation instructions:
+## Preparation instructions

 Open up your terminal.

-### (1)
+### (1) Install git

 You need git first.
 Make sure you have it.